sujit-deokar/RaspberryPi-for-Vision-Application-/README.md

 Installation of OS on RPI:
 ==========================

  But now I had to find a way to tie my GPIO to my vision application.
 So the first step was to just install Raspbian.
 And it was so easy.
 As I'm using a Debian based OS, I also wanted a minimal installation.
+This leaves me with the Raspbian Installer(http://www.raspberrypi.org/downloads), which is essentially a Debian NetInstall built around Raspbian.
+Raspbian is available for free from the Raspberry Pi website.
+Under the header “Raspbian ‘wheezy’”, download either the torrent or direct download.
+The torrent has the potential to be faster, but some firewalls may block the required ports and you may have to use the direct download instead.
+Once you have the ZIP file downloaded to your computer, unarchive it.
+There will be a single .img file inside.
+This is the disk image you will flash to the Raspberry Pi’s SD card.
+To install Raspbian, you will need an SD card that has 2 GB of space or more— this cheap 16 GB Class 10 SD card works great on the Raspberry Pi, and gives you plenty of room to add media and other programs once Raspbian is installed.

+Installation of Raspbian image file on memory card:(check this is in Ubuntu..)
+ Press Alt+Ctrl+T (shortcut for terminal)
+ Go back to the Terminal and type the following command, ensuring you replace the “[FILESYSTEM]” value with the one you noted earlier and the “[DISK IMAGE NAME]” with the proper file name obtained above.

+sudo dd bs=1m if=[DISK IMAGE NAME] of=[FILESYSTEM]

+For me, the command would look something like this:

+sudo dd bs=1m if=2012-12-16-wheezy-raspbian.img of=/dev/rdisk4

+Hit enter, and wait until the command completes.
+Once dd flashes the disk image, you can remove it from your Mac and plug it into your Raspberry Pi.
+The default username is "pi" and the default password is "raspberry".

-This leaves me with the Raspbian Installer, which is essentially a Debian NetInstall built around Raspbian.
-Perfect, just a barebones installation as soon as it finishes running.
-I copied the installation files to a clean SD card, threw the RPi into the enclosure, plugged it with HDMI to VGA converter, which was able to connect monitor of my PC.
+ Perfect, just a barebones installation as soon as it finishes running.Then I got RPi outoff the enclosure, plugged it with HDMI to VGA converter, which was able to connect monitor of my PC.
 Than I plugged  my USB keyboard and sat down for a quick install.
 Except, the RPI doesn't seem to want to respond to my keyboard.
 A quick overview of what I was doing revealed that my keyboard was actually an un-powered USB device.
 The RPi isn't powerful enough to run it as minimum 500mA current was required for its own processing.
 Great.
 Luckily I had my mobile charger with higher rating, I can use to send enough power to the keyboard.
 Which then did work than.